 There’s no doubt about it, 2021 is going to be a lean year for market research.
 The IPA’s Bellwether report at the end of 2020 showed 30-40% of execs intending to cut spend.

 Analytics may fare better than traditional market research, but suppliers can’t be complacent.

 With reduced research budgets, marketing directors and CMOs will be compelled to get at least three quotes, and everyone will be looking for the best value way to get a decent piece of work.

 Many will try smaller, independent providers that have lower overheads rather than stop at the first port of call – their media agency.

-Grace Kite is managing director at Gracious Economics
+Grace Kite is the founder and managing director of Magic Numbers

 The skills needed to future-proof your brand will be the key focus on day two of the Festival of Marketing’s new event Fast Forward, which takes place on 7 to 10 June.
 Visit the Festival website for more information on sessions, speakers and tickets.